ypan887/inventory_api/readme.md

 # Introduction

-I am building a tool for my wife who is in need of an easy-to-use solution for managing her small oversea trading business.
+I write this app becasue my wife needs an easy-to-use solution to help manage her small oversea trading business.
+The solution has two parts, an api and a front end app that consumes the api.

-This is solution version 3.0 and it will have two parts, an inventory api and a front end app to cosume that api.
-This new setup was inspired by a group project that I was currently working on.
-I am aiming for a better overall performance than the previous version.

-# The client front end and the api demo
+# The demos

 You can visit the demo client app [here](https://inv-client.herokuapp.com/) Or visit the demo api [here](http://52.37.73.85/)